joleal/SantasHelper-Game/README.md

-# Santa's Little Helper
+# Santa's Helper

 ## Description
-Santa's Little helper is a game where the player has to help Santa fill his bag with presents.
+Santa's helper is a Game where the player has to help Santa fill his Santa with presents.
 To do so, the player has to catch christmas presents that are falling from the top of the screen.
-The game ends when the player catches an object that no child wants to receive.
+The Game ends when the player catches an object that no child wants to receive.

 ## MVP
-- game has one Santa's bag
+- Game has one Santa with his bag
-- objects fall randomly from the top of the screen
+- Objects fall randomly from the top of the screen
-- the bag moves to the left and to the right, at the bottom
+- Santa moves to the left and to the right, at the bottom
-- the number of caught presents appear on the screen
+- The number of caught presents appear on the screen
-- difficulty increases after catch 10 presents

 ## Backlog
-- add music
+- Add music
+- Difficulty increases after catch 10 presents
 - Level up, where Santa delivers the presents

 ## Data structure
-### main.js
+### Main.js
-- SplashScreen () {}
+- StartScreen () {}
 - GameScreen () {}
 - GameOverScreen () {}

-### game.js
+### Game.js

-### bag.js
+### Santa.js

-### objects.js
+### Objects.js

 ## States and States Trasitions
 Definition of the different states and their transition (transition functions)

-- splashScreen
+- SplashScreen
-- gameScreen
+- GameScreen
-- gameOverScreen
+- GameOverScreen

 ## Task

-- main - buildDom
+- Main - buildDom
-- main - buildSplashScreen
+- Main - buildSplashScreen
-- main - addEventListener
+- Main - addEventListener
-- main - buildGameScreen
+- Main - buildGameScreen
-- main - buildGameOverScreen
+- Main - buildGameOverScreen
-- game - startLoop
+- Game - startLoop
-- game - buildCanvas
+- Game - buildCanvas
-- game - updateCanvas
+- Game - updateCanvas
-- game - drawCanvas
+- Game - drawCanvas
-- bag - draw
+- Santa - draw
-- bag - move
+- Santa - move
-- game - addbag
+- Game - addbag
-- objects - draw
+- Objects - draw
-- objects - move
+- Objects - move
-- game - addobjects
+- Game - addobjects
-- game - checkCollision
+- Game - checkCollision
-- game - GameOver
+- Game - GameOver
-- game - addEventListener
+- Game - addEventListener

 ## Additional Links
 ### Trello